BenoitHiller/youtube_score/README.md

 # Installation

-The extension can be installed through the chrome web store at: `INSERT LINK`
+The extension can be installed through the [chrome web store](https://chrome.google.com/webstore/detail/youtube-rating-loader/klbndepaecfpfbmoecedmofogihhlpbm).